mernst/uwisdom/Java.md

 In Java, `null instanceof Class` returns false for any Class.

-Canonical use of package java.util.regex.* for Java regular expressions:
+Canonical use of package `java.util.regex` for Java regular expressions:

 ```java
   Pattern p = Pattern.compile("a*b");